excelsior-oss/excelsior-jet-maven-plugin/README.md

 ```
 java -cp [dependencies-list] [main class]
 ```
-and loads classes only from jars or directories that are present in the `dependencies-list`, then you can use this plugin.
+and loads classes only from jars that are present in the `dependencies-list`, then you can use this plugin.

 This plugin will tranform your application into an optimized native executable for the platform